 Cosack Swing-Arm Diabolo Wall Lamp

-Materials: Articulating brass rods and parts.
+Materials: Articulating brass rods.
 Off-white/beige painted diabolo lampshade, painted with wrinkle-paint.
-White painted inside.
-Some metal parts, Metal socket.
+Painted white inside.
+Some metal parts.
+Metal E27 socket.

 Arm: 100 cm / 39.37”